Introduction

 Relative and absolute paths

-directory we can move forward using either relative or the absolute paths.
-The relative
+From the Desktop directory, you can navigate using either relative or absolute paths.

 Typing the absolute path would do the same thing from your currently location: